Japanese Knotweed and the Law

 How KnotEnd Protects You

-No — but you can be fined or sued if it spreads from your property and you took no steps to prevent it.
+No — but you can be fined or sued if you don’t control it and it spreads.

-Do I need to declare it when selling my house?
+Do I need to declare knotweed when selling my home?

-Can I sue my neighbour for letting it spread?
+Can I sue a neighbour for spreading it onto my land?